Mellin Transforms of the Generalized Fractional Integrals and Derivatives: Definitions

-In \cite{key-0}, the author introduces a generalization to the Riemann-Liouville and Hadamard fractional integral and also provided existence results and semigroup properties.
-In \cite{udita2}, author introduces a generalization to the Riemann-Liouville and Hadamard fractional derivatives.
-This new operators have been defined on the following space;
+In \cite{key-0}, the author introduces an another generalization to the Riemann-Liouville and the Hadamard fractional integral and also provided existence results and semi-group properties.
+In \cite{udita2}, the author showed that both the Riemann-Liouville and the Hadamard fractional derivatives can be represented by a single fractional derivative operator.
+These new operators have been defined on the following extended Lebesgue space.

-\subsection{Generalized fractional integration and differentiation}
+\section{Generalized Fractional Integration and Differentiation}

 As in \cite{key-3}, consider the space $\textit{X}^p_c(a,b) \; (c\in \mathbb{R}, \, 1 \leq p \leq \infty)$ of those complex-valued Lebesgue measurable functions $f$ on $[a, b]$ for which $\|f\|_{\textit{X}^p_c} < \infty$, where the norm is defined by